RyanJarv/ryanjarv.github.io/_posts/2019-05-24-backdooring-route53-with-cross-account-dns.md

 Checkmate.
 Attacker controls DNS without risk of being detected through the API.
 Furthermore dissociation can be prevented by the attacker, requiring manual intervention from AWS support.

-Note: This was reported and acknowledged by AWS security when I originally discovered the issue, I'm not currently aware of any timeline on fixing it.
-I also want to mention again here that it seems this isn't an issue through the web console, so it is possible to manually verify your account isn't affected by this.
+Note: This was reported and acknowledged by AWS security when I originally discovered the issue, I'm not currently aware of any timeline on fixing it. <s>I also want to mention again here that it seems this isn't an issue through the web console, so it is possible to manually verify your account isn't affected by this.</s> Looking into this again I haven't been able to find where this might show up.
+I think for now the best option is to watch for this API call via CloudWatch.
+There is some discussion about this on [twitter](https://twitter.com/0xdabbad00/status/1225452593234640897?s=20) as well.

 Back to original problem, this is the core issue around implementing the route53_hosted_zone_association resource in terraform in a cross account configuration.
 More specifically, we need to verify the current state in the hosted zone account while configuring the resource in the target account.
 This is something that doesn't map well to Terraform's state tracking CRUD model where each resource is are connection's to a single account.